turingschool/mod-0-curriculum/lessons/plan.md

 - Keeping in touch with classmates; maybe setting up some zoom calls to code together or just get to know each other

-Create a new section in your Mod 0 Gist entitled `Beyond Mod 0 Plan` and include your presention (this might be a URL to a Gist, repo, Google Doc, video - whatever works for you).
+Create a new section in your Mod 0 Gist entitled `Beyond Mod 0 Plan` and include your presentation (this might be a URL to a Gist, repo, Google Doc, video - whatever works for you.
+Make sure to double-check that the privacy settings, if applicable, allow us to read it!).

 <br><br><br><br><br>